Assembly: Conditions and the Stack

 In other words, jumping sets the instruction pointer to the given memory address.
 Then the next instruction (loaded into the instruction register and executed) will be the one from that location in memory.

-The jmp instruction can be used to jump to a specific location.
+The jmp instruction can be used to jump to a specific location (indicated by a label referring to that memory location).

 jmp over_there